-Dr. Touchinsky is a licensed chiropractor who focuses on functional and lifestyle medicine in his practice.
-He is committed to providing patient-centered individualized care to his patients and to help empower them to live their best and healthiest lives possible.
+We chatted with Dr. Buddy Touchinsky, a licensed Chiropractor and certified Functional Medicine practitioner working in a rural community outside of Philadelphia.
+He is committed to providing patient-centered individualized care and to help empower clients to live their best and healthiest lives possible.

 Can you share more about working as both a Chiropractor and a Functional Medicine practitioner and how this combination benefits your patients?